 Nonprofits that succeed with individual donations grow more and more open and outwardly focused.
 For those who have not succeeded, creating a culture of philanthropy often represents a large cultural shift.
 Nonprofits that succeed adroitly balance donor and organization needs.
 The recent National Public Radio scandal highlights the dangers of being “too eager” to obtain money.
 High-net-worth donors can demand or suggest actions that get their recipient nonprofits “off track.”
 The impact can be subtle or dramatic.

 Most critically, long-term individual donations require that your organization be healthy and led by healthy, mature people.
 Fundraising is relationship-based.
 Donors seek attractive, self-assured, and inviting relationships.
-Poor relationships housekeeping will impede your success.
+Poor relationship housekeeping will impede your success.

 7. What is the general process of developing individual donations?